RobbyLawrence/Underbranch/sprint/sprint1/pdavis51/pdavis51.md

 ### What you did not do
 * We met all of our sprint goals, but I will include some features we hope to get done by sprint 2.
-* Set up Docker container that will run TexLive for accurate compilation.
+* Set up Docker container with TexLive for accurate compilation.
 * Add "Compile" option to the editor.
 * Connect sign-in page to underbranch.org
 ### What problems you encountered